 It is a dish of Spanish thin noodles, originally accompanied by fish and seafood and this is the traditional style, but nowadays it can be prepared with almost any type of ingredient.

-We will first prepare the seafood stock and then the paella.
+We will prepare the seafood broth in advance and later the paella.

 - Firstly, the stock.
 Peel the prawns and reserve its meat.